JussiTorres/chrome-eq-boost/README.md

 ## ☕ Support the Developer

-**Chrome EQ Boost** is a **Zyntra Labs** project.
-It is free and open-source.
+**Chrome EQ Boost** is free and open-source.
 If it improves your daily browsing, consider supporting its maintenance!.

 [<img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" width="180">](https://buymeacoffee.com/jussitorres)